JulienLach/EffiTech/README.md

 ALTER USER postgres PASSWORD 'postgres';
 ```

+-   Then open pgaAdmin and create a **new database**, run `database_script.sql` in SQL query field

 To start a new server in pgadmin4, create a new server, add `127.0.0.1` to hostname, with postgres user and the password you set previous step, then click on save.
-Now to database and the server are running.
+Now the server should be connected and you can see the databases.

+#### For Windows users

+For windows users, you can download the lastest vresion of PostgreSQL from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads and follow the installation steps.
+During the installation, you will be prompted to set a password for the `postgres` user.
+Make sure to remember this password as you will need it later.

+Then you can download the official installer of pgAdmin from https://www.pgadmin.org/download/pgadmin-4-windows/ and follow the installation steps.
+After installation, you can open pgAdmin4 and create a new server with the same settings as above.

 #### Configure the .env file